iluwatar/java-design-patterns/page-object/README.md

 In plain words

-> The Page Object design pattern creates an abstraction layer for web pages, encapsulating their elements and interactions to simplify and maintain automated testing scripts.
+> The Page Object design pattern creates an abstraction layer for web pages, encapsulating their elements and interactions to simplify and maintain automated UI testing scripts.

 selenium.dev says